Harold2011/pantagoras-fork_rutas_turisticas-memoria_todo_color/README.md

 - Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.
 - Run php artisan migrate
 - Run php artisan db:seed
+- Run php artisan storage:link to create a link for the photo upload folder into app/public/storage
 - Run php artisan serve
 - go to http://localhost:8000/